JorelAli/CommandAPI/docssrc/src/chatarguments.md

 **Developer's Note:**

-As of the time of writing (25th June 2020), it has been observed that the `ChatArgument` does not work on Spigot 1.16.1.
-This is not the case however for Spigot versions 1.15.2 and below.
+It has been observed that the `ChatArgument` does not work on Spigot 1.16.1.
+This is not the case however for Spigot versions 1.15.2 and below, as well as Spigot 1.16.2.

 </div>